xrachhel/dayPlanner/README.md

 }
 currentTime()
 ```
-This was the function i used to set the color of the input boxes based on the time of day.
-I created an array of the 'hour' in military time, which were the ids i had set for each individual input box in my HTML code.
-I created the function currentTime(), which would control the background colors of the input boxes.
-I set a variable 'current' as the current time and set it equal to the current time in military time in hours (this was done using moment.js).
-I then created a for loop that would iterate through the array i created earlier.
-I then created 3 conditional statements, comparing the 'time' in my array with the current hour.
-Since my array consisted of strings, i had to parseInt() them to make sure that they were interpreted as integers.
-Inside my conditional statement, i grabbed the input box using the Id, and attributed a background color based on whichever condition it met.
+This was the function used to set the color of the input boxes based on the time of day.
+An array of the 'hour' in military time was created, which were the ids set for each individual input box in the HTML code.
+The function currentTime() would control the background colors of the input boxes.
+The variable 'current' is set as the current time and equal to the current time in military time in hours (this was done using moment.js).
+A for loop that would iterate through the array and 3 conditional statements would compare the 'time' in the array with the current hour.
+Since the array consisted of strings, parseInt() had to be called to make sure that they were interpreted as integers.
+Inside the conditional statement, the input box was grabbed using the Id, and attributed a background color based on whichever condition it met.